 Your paper should include

 - a summary in French and in English

 - a list of key words also in French and in English

 - Specify the professional affiliation and the complete address (including an electronic address) of each co-author of the submitted article.

-The structure of the paper should be indicated by sub-titles.
-Subtitles at the first level are in small bold capitals ; second-level subtitles in bold small case ; and third-level subtitles in plain italics.
+The structure of the paper should include paragraphs.
+The title of the paragraph are in small bold capitals ; Sub-paragraph in bold small case ; and third-level paragraph in plain italics.
 Do not exceed three levels (e.g. III - 2.2).
 Avoid an excessive number of paragraphs and line-spaces between paragraphs.
 Footnotes should be numbered consecutively and be placed at the bottom of the corresponding page.

 Figures should be numbered and have legends; the figures should also be communicated in an electronic version (format .jpg or .bmp), and they should not exceed 13×21 cm.

 Use only Times New Roman and Symbol type.
 In the body of the text, bold and underlined characters are not allowed, and should be replaced by italics.
 Avoid words entirely in capital letters.